 What policies and procedures exist to support the integrity of the LTI plan?
 The administration of the LTI plan is supported by the LTI plan Guidelines which provide Executives with the rules of the plan and guidance as to how it is to be administered.
 Executives are prevented from hedging their exposure to unvested DXS securities.
 Trading in DXS securities or related products is only permitted with the permission of the CEO.
 The Group also has Conflict of Interest and Insider Trading policies in place to support the integrity of the LTI plan, which extends to family members and associates of the Executive.
 The Board has appointed Link Market Services as Trustee and Administrators of the DEXUS Performance Rights Plan Trust, which is the vehicle into which unvested units are purchased on-market and held in trust for the Executive pending performance assessment.
 How is the allocation of performance rights determined?
+The number of performance rights granted is based on the grant value to the Executive (% of fixed remuneration) divided by the volume weighted average price (VWAP) of securities 10 trading days either side of the first trading day of the new financial year.
 How are distributions treated prior to vesting?
 Executives will not be entitled to distributions paid on the underlying DXS securities prior to the performance rights vesting.